saiful00000/flutter_minimalist/README.md

-Provide some frequently and commonly used functionalities to maximize Flutter development experience, in a minimalistic way.
+Provide some technique and simplified functionalities to minimize some frequently used Flutter/Dart code to maximize productivity and maintain a readable codebase.

+Brings together some basic and frequently used methods for easy to access.

 ## Features